saneef/qgen/README.md

 In your project folder (where packages.json is present), keep your templates files inside `qgen-templates`.

-## q·gen Templates
+## Templates

-q·gen uses [handlebars](http://handlebarsjs.com) to render the template files.
+q·gen uses [Handlebars](http://handlebarsjs.com) to render the template files.
 So use handlebars syntax to write you generator files.

-The data arguments passed to CLI will be converted in camel case and passed to the template rendering enging.
-Eg `--page-title` can be access in template using `pageTitle`.
+The data arguments passed to CLI will be converted in camel case and passed to the template rendering engine.
+Eg `--page-title` can be accessed in the template using `pageTitle`.

 You can also use the data values to generate filename.
 Eg. with data `--page-title` can be used to render a filename `__pageTitle__.md`.
 Eg. `--page-title=today` can be used to render `__pageTitle__.md → today.md`.
 Data variables can be used only for files kept inside a folder.
 Read more on it under [Template with multiple files](#template-with-multiple-files).

 ### Example

-#### Template of single file
+#### Template with a single file

-Template file `./qgen-templates/post.md`, where `post.md` will be the name of the template.
+File `./qgen-templates/post.md`

 ```markdown
 ---
 title: {{title}}